ahammer/dart_board/GETTING_STARTED.md

       builder: (settings, ctx) => Text("${settings.arguments}"))
 ```

-Then we hop over to our Cart View, and use RouteWidget to embed previews
+Then we hop over to our Cart View and it's time for some refactors.
+We want can finish up the CartView now.

-our updated CartView will look like this.
+1) I'm going to put a list of items/quantities, with buttons that overlay it to Clear and Submit the cart.
-We are going to stack it up, put the Quantity a bit nicer, and use the details.
+2)

 ```